 Temple Law’s Academic Core Enrichment (“ACE”) program is an academic support program started in 2007, designed to help first-year students transition from college or work to law school by developing and improving their study techniques, learning skills, and ultimately, their law school academic performance.

-The ACE program provides several talks by law school faculty, both in the day and the evening, throughout the fall and spring semesters, on topics such as introduction to law school and tips for success in the first year (during orientation); reading strategies and case briefing; classroom dynamics (class preparation and participation, note taking, Socratic dialogue); time and stress management; learning styles and how they can affect law studies; reviewing, outlining, and flowchart making; and exam skills and strategies.
+The ACE program provides several talks by law school faculty, both in the day and the evening, throughout the fall and spring semesters, on topics such as an introduction to law school and tips for success in the first year (during orientation); reading strategies and case briefing; classroom dynamics (class preparation and participation, note taking, Socratic dialogue); time and stress management; learning styles and how they can affect law studies; reviewing, outlining, and flowchart making; and exam skills and strategies.

-There is an ACE program site on Blackboard to which all first year students have access.
-Among the information posted on the site are the schedule of ACE sessions; biographies, learning style information and tips for success from the Counselors; articles about study skills and learning styles; sample study materials; power points from and podcasts of all the ACE sessions; and other useful materials.
+There is an ACE program site on Blackboard to which all first-year students have access.
+Among the information posted on the site are the schedule of ACE sessions; biographies, learning style information, and tips for success from the Counselors; articles about study skills and learning styles; sample study materials; power points from and podcasts of all the ACE sessions; and other useful materials.

 If you have any questions about ACE, you should feel free to ask the Office of Student Affairs or Professor James Shellenberger, who directs the program.